Retail & Leisure BID

-City Central is a business improvement district (BID) that represents around 630 businesses in the retail and leisure heart of Liverpool's city centre, covering a total area of 49 acres and including 61 streets, such as Bold Street, Church Street, Lord Street, the Cavern Quarter, Whitechapel, Williamson Square, Queen Square, Ranelagh Street and all inter-connecting streets.
+Retail & Leisure BID is a business improvement district (BID) that represents over 650 businesses in the retail and leisure heart of Liverpool's city centre, covering a total area of 49 acres and including 61 streets, such as Bold Street, Church Street, Lord Street, the Cavern Quarter, Whitechapel, Williamson Square, Queen Square, Ranelagh Street and all inter-connecting streets.
 The BID aims to enhance the public services of the local authority by raising a 1.2% levy on its members' annual business rates.
-This five-year program is intended to provide a safe, clean, attractive, and well-promoted trading area within Liverpool's city center.
+This five-year program is intended to provide a safe, clean, attractive, and well-promoted trading area within Liverpool's city centre.

-City Central's core objective is to improve the experience for shoppers, visitors, and workers in the city center and establish the high standards necessary to support Liverpool's reputation as a premier European city.
+Its core objective is to improve the experience for shoppers, visitors, and workers in the city center and establish the high standards necessary to support Liverpool's reputation as a premier European city.
 Key shopping centers in the area include: Cavern Walks, Clayton Square, Metquarter and St. Johns.

-City Central operates under the umbrella of Liverpool BID Company, and it is a limited company by guarantee.
+It operates under the umbrella of Liverpool BID Company, and it is a limited company by guarantee.
 It reports quarterly to an executive board and to an operating board whose members are re-elected annually at its Annual General Meeting (AGM).
 In May 2013, the BID sought to enter a third term through a ballot of its members, which would run until October 31, 2018.

 However, in November 2013, the BID's Chief Executive, Ged Gibbons, was suspended without any explanation given.

 History

 The concept of BIDs originated in North America, where the initiative was developed in the 1970s.

 In the UK a national BID pilot program was launched by the UK Government through the Regional Development Agencies.
 Liverpool Stores Committee and Liverpool City Council applied to establish City Central as a pilot BID in 2003.

 The pilot period allowed businesses to understand the advantages and the role of BIDs within city centre management.
 Moreover, it gave enough time to develop business consultations, elaborate a proper business plan and strengthen networking and partnerships.
 Safety, event and marketing initiatives were established as tasters of a fully fledged BID.

 After the approval of the Business Improvement District Regulations in 2004 by the UK Parliament, the creation of a proper BID was possible.
 The ballot took place in 2005 for a period of 3 years.
-City Central won the ballot with 62% in favour by numbers and 51% of the rateable value.
+It won the ballot with 62% in favour by numbers and 51% of the rateable value.

 The second ballot was in 2008 for period of 5 years.
-City Central influence area was increased in the second ballot due to Bold Street joining the BID.
+Its influence area was increased in the second ballot due to Bold Street joining the BID.
 In the second ballot City Central 64% of the businesses were in favour and 68% by rateable value.